-Furthermore, the report positively concludes the following within Section 4.1 of the report:
+Furthermore, the report positively concludes the following:

 '....no significant impacts are likely to occur for the threatened species with the potential to occur within the vicinity of the proposed works, provided the recommendations included in this assessment report are adopted to minimise light spill into the ecologically sensitive areas.
 These mitigation measures will also be of benefit to non-threatened fauna species that are also likely to be present within the locality, ensuring that any potential impacts on non-threatened fauna species in the area are also minimised'.